lucacasonato/now-deno/README.md

 ## `now dev`

+> `now dev` is currently only supported on macOS and Linux.
+It is not supported on Windows.

 If you have have `deno` installed in your path then you can use `now dev` with this runtime.
 It should work just like any other runtime.

 ## Credits